 Second line antibiotics

-- The use of broad-spectrum antibiotics is associated with the increase in Clostridium difficile infection observed in both primary and secondary care.
+- The use of broad-spectrum antibiotics is associated with the increase in Clostridioides difficile infection observed in both primary and secondary care.

-- However, if a patient has not responded to the first-line antibiotic prescribed, check the diagnosis and either refer the patient or consider speaking to a specialist before prescribing clindamycin, co-amoxiclav or clarithromycin.
+- However, if a patient has completed a full course of the first-line antibiotic prescribed and has not responded to treatment, carry out a review (including patient compliance, the effectiveness of local measures and the diagnosis [see Bacterial infections 3-day review tool]), and either refer the patient or consider speaking to a specialist before prescribing clindamycin or clarithromycin.3

 - Use of these drugs should be restricted to second-line treatment of severe infections only.